How Does a Lawsuit Start?

 In civil litigation, meaning a lawsuit, the Plaintiff must prove that the allegations are true on a balance of probabilities as opposed to the beyond a...Learn More

-What Does An Expert Need to Know When Preparing a Report For a Court Case?
-Generally, Style and Format Requirements Within An Expert Report Can Be Provided...Learn More
+What Is Required Within An Expert Report?
+Generally, Style and Format Requirements Within An Expert Report Can Be Provided By a Legal Representative.
+The...Learn More

 The law despises waste and the doctrine of mitigation, being the duty to mitigate, is the mechanism that imposes an obligation upon a harmed party to take...Learn More